Virgin Galactic rocket ship ascends from New Mexico | WTOP

 SANTA FE, N.M.
 (AP) — Virgin Galactic on Saturday made its first rocket-powered flight from New Mexico to the fringe of space in a manned shuttle, as the company forges toward offering tourist flights to the edge of the Earth’s atmosphere.

-Virgin Galactic announced the firing of VSS Unity’s rocket motor to hurtle the ship and two pilots toward space.
-A live feed by NASASpaceFlight.com showed the rocket ship accelerating upward, estimated a top altitude of at least 50 miles (80 kilometers) and confirmed a landing later via radar.
+High above the desert in a cloudless sky, the VSS Unity ignited its rocket to hurtle the ship and two pilots toward space.
+A live feed by NASASpaceFlight.com showed the ship accelerating upward and confirmed a landing later via radar.

+Virgin Galactic announced that its VSS Unity shuttle accelerated to three times the speed of sound and reached an altitude of just over 55 miles (89 kilometers) above sea level before making its gliding return through the atmosphere.

-British billionaire and Virgin Galactic founder Sir Richard Branson confirmed in a Twitter post that the two pilots and a research payload belonging to NASA had reached space.
+British billionaire and Virgin Galactic founder Sir Richard Branson said the flight and landing bring the roughly 15-year-old venture tantalizingly close to commercial flights for tourists.
+Virgin Galactic says those flights could begin next year.

-Virgin Galactic is aiming for commercial operations to begin next year following testing and a few months of downtime for maintenance and other upgrades.
-That testing will include a flight that will take Branson to the edge of space later this year.
+Virgin Galactic said the flight provided an assessment of upgrades to a horizontal stabilizer, other flight controls and a suite of cabin cameras designed to provide live images of the flight to people on the ground.
+The shuttle also carried a scientific payload in cooperation with NASA’s Flight Opportunities Program.

+Preparations for the latest flight included a maintenance review of the special carrier plane that flies the six-passenger spacecraft to a high altitude, where it is released so it can fire its rocket motor and make the final push to space.

-The first powered test in New Mexico from Spaceport America was delayed repeatedly before Saturday’s launch.
+The first powered test of the rocket ship in New Mexico from Spaceport America was delayed repeatedly before Saturday’s launch.
 In December 2020, computer trouble caused by electromagnetic interference prevented the spaceship’s rocket from firing properly.
 Instead of soaring toward space, the ship and its two pilots were forced to make an immediate landing.

 While Virgin Galactic’s stock price ticked up this week with the announcement of the latest test being scheduled for Saturday, it wasn’t enough to overcome the losses seen since a peak in February.
 Some analysts have cautioned that it could be a while before the company sees profits as the exact start of commercial operations is still up in the air.